skupperproject/skupper-example-podman/README.md

 ## Step 4: Deploy the frontend and backend

-This example runs the frontend on Kubernetes and the backend as a local Podman container.
+This example runs the frontend in Kubernetes and the backend as a local Podman container.

-Use `kubectl create deployment` to deploy the frontend service in namespace `hello-world`.
+In Kubernetes, use `kubectl create deployment` to deploy the frontend service in namespace `hello-world`.

-Use `podman run` to start the backend service on your local machine.
+In Podman, use `podman run` to start the backend service on your local machine.

 _**Kubernetes:**_